Notification

 Starting in November 2024, you can begin migrating users that need access to Data Transfer storage buckets from Google Groups to a new Ad Manager user role permission.
 Users in the Administrator role will be able to access the storage buckets by default.
 For other users, you can add them to a user role with the new "View data transfer buckets" permission.
 Learn more about the migration

-Note: We encourage you to review the migration phases and take steps before January 2025.
+Note: For Data Transfer storage access, we encourage you to review the migration phases and take steps before January 2025.

 Storage buckets used by Ad Manager are included in a Google-owned cloud storage project.
 Ad Manager storage buckets don't appear under your own project list in the Google Developers Console.